 "Fundamentally a trade balance - basically the current account - is a reflection of the spending patterns of the nation," Lawrence said.

 "And it tells you that a country with a (current account) deficit is borrowing.
 So it tells you that it is not saving enough domestically and it can't finance its domestic investment, it has to borrow.

 "One component of that will be fiscal policy.
 If the government runs a surplus, the country will have a smaller trade deficit.
 If private citizens save the country will have a smaller trade deficit."

 He was responding to a question by moderator Murtaza Jafferjee, Chief Executive of J B Securities that in Sri Lanka many people and writers claimed that raising exports will reduce a trade (or current account) deficit.

-That exports are 'good' (exports represents delayed consumption and people get the benefit when the money earned is spent on imports) is a false idea spread by classical Mercantilists of Europe, before Adam Smith and others came up with reasoned analysis which is now called 'economics'.
+That exports are 'good' (exports represents delayed consumption and people get the benefit when the money earned is spent on imports) is a false idea that was spread by classical Mercantilists of Europe, before Adam Smith and others came up with reasoned analysis, which is now called 'economics'.

 Most people who believe that exports are 'good' and imports are 'bad' and countries should aim for trade surpluses are echoing the false doctrine of the likes of Thomas Mun, a classical Mercantilist of the 17th century who was also a director of the British East India Company.

 "..The ordinary means therefore to increase our wealth and treasure is by Forraign Trade, wherein wee must ever observe this rule; to sell more to strangers yearly than wee consume of theirs in value," he wrote in 17th century English.

 Countries like Germany and others East Asia such as Taiwan which run trade surpluses have tight government budgets with even surpluses in some years.
 In Malaysia, state enterprises run large surpluses.